-Native Americans and Alcohol Abuse
+Native Americans and Alcohol Misuse

-Native Americans have long struggled with the perception of high alcohol use and abuse, and many historical and social factors have contributed to this problem.
+Native Americans have long struggled with the perception of high alcohol misuse, and many historical and social factors have contributed to this problem.
 In fact, recent evidence shows high rates of abstinence from alcohol among Native Americans (58–60%) relative to whites (42–44%) and other non-Native American populations.
 In addition, Native Americans have lower rates of alcohol use than whites, persons with two or more races, Hispanics, and African Americans.1,2

 History of Alcohol Use in Native American Culture

-More potent forms of alcohol were not available; thus, alcohol abuse was virtually nonexistent.
-There was no framework with which to view alcohol abuse as an inherent danger, and so there were no regulations around alcohol use in the tribes.3
+More potent forms of alcohol were not available; thus, alcohol misuse was virtually nonexistent.
+There was no framework with which to view Native American alcohol use as an inherent danger, and so there were no regulations around alcohol use in the tribes.3

 When European colonists arrived in America, they brought large amounts of distilled spirits and wine and quickly found they could trade alcohol for much-needed necessities such as fur and other resources and that they could gain a negotiating advantage by offering free alcohol to the Native Americans during trades.3

-Early demand of alcohol in trade deals, along with no regulation, strong encouragement from traders, a new model of recreational drinking, and little historical consumption, made alcohol abuse a quickly evolving problem in Native American communities and began a generational model for heavy patterns of consumption.3
+Early demand of alcohol in trade deals, along with no regulation, strong encouragement from traders, a new model of recreational drinking, and little historical consumption, made alcohol misuse a quickly evolving problem in Native American communities and began a generational model for heavy patterns of consumption.3

 While there is speculation that the high rates of problematic alcohol use among Native Americans originated as a result of early ceremonial use of alcohol, this theory ignores the fact that there was no access to highly potent distilled spirits and relatively rare frequency of use prior to colonization.3

 Others have made parallels to the Native Americans’ use of substances such as peyote as a sacrament in religious ceremonies of the Native American Church.
 However, this argument falls short, as ceremonial use of substances in Native American spirituality is done in controlled settings and discourages disruptive or maladaptive behaviors.3

-Contributing Factors to Alcohol Abuse
+Contributing Factors to Alcohol Misuse

 Also, beginning in the late 19th century, many Native American children were required to attend government-run boarding schools.
 Sometimes forcibly removed from their parents, the children were not allowed to speak their native language at these schools, and, while some had good experiences, many others suffered physical and emotional abuse inside the militaristic institutions.9 These are only two examples of the traumas that Native American tribes have faced.10

 Native Americans & The “Firewater Myth”

-It has been hypothesized that Native Americans may be genetically more predisposed to alcoholism than the general population.
+It has been hypothesized that Native Americans may be genetically more predisposed to alcohol use disorder than the general population.
 Numerous studies have sought to find differences in the way Native Americans metabolize alcohol; however, there’s little evidence that biological risk factors play a greater role in alcohol use disorders among Native Americans compared to other racial groups.11

 Recovery Programs for Native American Communities